SushantSharmaWork/NetBeansWork/README.md

 ----------------------------------------
 This keyword:

-this n used be refer current das instance method
+* this is used to refer current class instance method
-3. tha can be passed as an argument in the method alin class Dera
+* this can be passed as an argument in the method alin class Demo
-I

 vold mI0)
 thisn/o (l, 'aman li
-System.our-pen.th (Dello"))
+System.our-pen.th (Dello"));
-›
 vod add (nt ant b)
 (
 int cza•b;
 Systom.outpontn(c):
 chismi0):
 )
-vad info (nt if,Sting name)
+void info (nt if,Sting name)
 System.out.pmon(d+* *• name),
 )
 puble st bE void man (Strng[] args)